 Analysis of models from the natural and applied sciences via analytical, asymptotic and numerical studies of ordinary and partial differential equations.

-and at least one other course from the above course lists that has not already been completed
+and at least one other course from the courses listed above that has not already been completed

-In addition to the core course requirements, the student should complete a satisfactory thesis normally involving a significant computational component, which is submitted and defended at an oral examination.
+The thesis normally involves a significant computational component which is submitted and defended at an oral examination.

-In addition to the core course requirements, the student completes a further 4 units of graduate coursework.
-The student should also complete a project that normally involves a significant computational component, and requires a project report and a final presentation.
-The project component should normally be completed within one term, during which the student should register in MATH 880-6.
+The project normally involves a significant computational component and requires a project report and a final presentation.
+The project component is normally completed within one term.

 Academic Requirements within the Graduate General Regulations